yveslange/yl-chart/README.md

 *The dependencies are included in the projet*

 ## Compiling
 `make build`: normal compilation with `*.map` and unminified javascript files.
-A unminified version will be copied to the relase folder.
+A unminified version will be copied to the release folder.

 `make build-prod`: minified javascript version without `*.map`.
 A minified version will be copied to the release folder.